 In the following video Dr Gareth Williams explains NHS orthodontics compared to private orthodontics:

-What does Invisalign cost in the UK and with the NHS?
+What does Invisalign cost in the UK compared to braces on the NHS?

-Invisalign cost in the UK ranges from dentist to dentist and between practices.
+Invisalign costs in the UK range from dentist to dentist and between practices.
 The price depends on your individual case including the severity and treatment timescale.

 Those under the age of 18 that are eligible for braces will get their treatment for free with the NHS.
 Ceramic braces that are similar to metal braces (but less noticeable) are another option that isn't available with the NHS.